When you get money from renting out a room or rooms in your home you’ll earn rental income.

 Actual cost method for working out rental income and expenses

-GST and renting out short-term
+GST and renting out for short stays

 What did you like about this page?